Windmill Labs

 WindmillWindmill

 Public per-seat and per-worker pricing on the pricing page: developers around $20/month, operators $10/month, standard workers $50/month.
-The open-source core is free.
+Nothing is metered per model build, and the open-source core is free however many models you build.

 dbtdbt